“You are gods”

 Jesus Himself explains that the word “gods” here refer to the leaders of the law by adding, “He called them gods, to whom the word of God came and the Scripture cannot be broken…” (John 10:35).
-Thus, Jesus here leaves no doubt as to what He meant by His word “gods.”
+Thus, Jesus in this verse leaves no doubt as to what He meant by His word “gods.”

 Jesus was making this statement in response to the Jews who were accusing Him of blasphemy.
 He answered them saying, if the Scriptures called the Israelites leaders “gods,” how could the Jews accuse Him of blasphemy?
-Sadly, the hate that the religious leaders had for Jesus blinded their eyes and in their darkness they rejected the Ultimate Gift.
+Sadly, the hate that the religious leaders had for Jesus blinded their eyes and in their darkness they rejected God’s infinite gift.

 In John 10:34, Jesus is quoting Psalm 82:6.
-This psalm is an arraignment of unjust judges, spoken of as “gods” who are bearing sway over Israel.
+This psalm is an arraignment of unjust judges, spoken of as “gods” who have influence over Israel.
 This Psalm was written at a time when there was much that was unjust and corrupt in the administration of justice.

 Further, rabbinical tradition applied the term “gods” to those who received the law: “The Israelites accepted the Torah only so that the Angel of Death should have no dominion over them “I said, “You are gods, and all of you are children of the Most High.
 But you shall die like men, and fall like one of the princes” (Psalm 82:6, 7) (Talmud ‘Abodah Zarah 5a, Soncino ed., p.
 21).

 There is also a similar reference in the Bible to where the word “god” means ruler over, “And the LORD said unto Moses, See, I have made thee a god to Pharaoh: and Aaron thy brother shall be thy prophet” (Exodus 7:1).
 As a representative of the Creator of the universe, Moses was superior to Pharaoh.
 He was to be to Pharaoh as “a god,” with authority and power to command obedience.